|

 born.

-The cause of death is unknown.
+The cause of death was a buildup of fluids in her lungs.
 A brief

 obituary in the Uniontown Genius of Liberty reported that